Q&A: Where are we in the COVID-19 vaccine race? | Health

 Regulators for Europe, the United Kingdom and Canada are considering data on a rolling basis, as it becomes available.
 They expect to conduct expedited reviews as well.
 It is not clear when companies will submit efficacy data to these agencies or when the agencies would make a decision.
 Could these be the first widely available coronavirus vaccines?

-Yes, although China and Russia are on a similar timeline.
-China launched an emergency use program in July aimed at essential workers and others at high risk of infection that has vaccinated hundreds of thousands of people.
+Yes, although China is on a similar timeline.
+The country launched an emergency use program in July aimed at essential workers and others at high risk of infection that has vaccinated hundreds of thousands of people.
 At least four vaccines are far along including those from China National Biotec Group (CNBG), CanSino Biologics and Sinovac.
 Sinovac and CNBG have said to expect early trial data as soon as November.

-Russia's Gamaleya Institute has begun a 40,000-person late-stage trial and is expected to have early data in November.
-Russia has also given the vaccine to at least hundreds of "high-risk" members of the general population.
+Russia has also given the Sputnik V vaccine developed by the Gamaleya Institute to 10,000 members of the general population considered at high risk of contracting the virus.
+In late October, the director of the Gamaleya Institute, Alexander Gintsburg, said 20,000 volunteers had received the first shot so far and 9,000 the second.

 - READ MORE ON: